team-exor/eiquidus/README.md

 *note: SIZE will depend on which blockchain you are using, you may need to play around a bit to find an optimal setting*

 **Error: bind EACCES ...**

 This error can appear when you try to run the explorer on a port number lower than 1024.
 There are a couple solutions to this problem which are explained in more detail in the [Run Express Webserver on Port 80](#run-express-webserver-on-port-80) section.

+**Error: Callback was already called**

+This error typically means there is some kind of connection issue between the explorer and the wallet daemon.
+The most common mistake that can cause this error is by configuring the wallet's P2P port # instead of the RPC port # in the settings.json.
+This can also happen if your wallet is not set up to accept RPC connections.

+**Warning: Accessing non-existent property 'padLevels' of module exports inside circular dependency**

+This warning is currently displayed when starting or stopping the explorer using the `forever` module.
+The good news is that this warning can safely be ignored although it can be confusing as to why it is displayed at all.
+This is a deep rooted issue with `forever` that is actively being discussed [here](https://github.com/foreversd/forever/issues/1077).
+Long story short is that `forever` depends on a number of outdated dependencies that require certain parts of the code to be rewritten and so far it has not been officially resolved yet. `Forever` is still included as an option for those who are used to using it although we recommend using `pm2` to run your production explorer since it is more modern and can do everything `forever` does and more.

 ### Donations / Support Us